c-blake/bu/doc/newest.md

 Related Work
 ------------
 `find -printf` does not support the new-ish Linux b-time.
-Even if it did one would need to pipe its output to something like `topn 3` (which also does not exist) that maintained a heap sorted by the desired time (in the desired order) to be as memory efficient.  `sort` is highly wasteful for this use case.
+Even if it did one would need to pipe its output to something like `topn 3` (see [topn](topn.md)) that maintained a heap sorted by the desired time (in the desired order) to be as memory efficient.  `sort` is highly wasteful for this use case, as is `topn` really considering all the binary -\> ASCII -\> binary that must happen.

 This also uses my `cligen/dents` tree walker to be faster than `find` (much faster with `-d:batch` & a custom kernel module) on Linux.
 GNU `find` worries